The method of Methodism

 You can start with any class you like.
 No faith commitment, belief, or prior experience is needed to join a class.
 We do recommend Growing in Faith as a great introductory class.

 Classes are a great way to learn more about yourself, the Bible, Christian history, and our Methodist flavor of the faith.
-Check the dropdown menu for our current classes.
+Check the dropdown menu “Learn” for our current classes and other ways to learn.

 Methodism began as small groups of people deciding to take their spiritual lives seriously by meeting together.
 Methodism wasn’t a church but a method.
 Classes and small groups have been baked into Methodism from the beginning.
 If you like learning, you are in the right place.